Unity-Technologies/com.unity.formats.fbx/com.unity.formats.fbx/Documentation~/nested-prefabs.md

 You can add components to a Model Prefab in the Scene, such as a collider.
 However, you cannot apply any change back to the Asset without breaking the link.
 In this way, a Model Prefab is a *read-only* Prefab, because it is non-editable except for overrides in the Scene.

 Using FBX Linked Prefabs is the best way to ensure that your Models continue to reflect any changes you make to your FBX files in external applications while still taking full advantage of the Prefab system.
 For example, while Linked Prefabs previously required the extra **FbxPrefab** component, the new FBX Linked Prefabs use only the Unity Prefab features.
-And you can create Variants of your Variants which all receive updates from the Model Prefab but provide a lot of flexibility.
+And you can create Variants of your FBX Linked Prefabs which all receive updates from the Model Prefab but provide a lot of flexibility.

 In addition, Variants give you some additional control over receiving updates from external applications.
 For example, if you have a Model with a Spot Light of size 10 and you override the size to 1 in your Variant, when the size and color change in the FBX file, the color will change but the size will remain 1.